Cultural legacy of the Klondike Gold Rush: Fiction

-Non-Fiction
+Non-fiction

-The Gold Rush of the Klondike and Alaska created an entire sub-genre of non-fiction that plumbed the depths of historical and cultural aspects of the Gold Rush, uncovering a rich vein of material by which the fictional narratives could be mined by authors.
+The Gold Rush of the Klondike and Alaska created a sub-genre of non-fiction that explores the depths of historical and cultural aspects of the Gold Rush.

 The publication of Klondike: The Last Great Goldrush (1958) by Canadian journalist and author Pierre Berton began this trend.
 Klondike was the first comprehensive account of the Klondike gold rush and quickly became a bestseller.
 Other influential books include:

 The Klondike Gold Rush (2013) By Graham B. Wilson.
-Collects 125 archive pictures illustrating the hard and arduous journey north and the struggle of toiling in the gold fields.
+Collects 125 archive pictures illustrating the journey north and the struggle of toiling in the gold fields.

-Soapy Smith: Skagway’s Scourge of the Klondike (2005) By Stan Sauerwein.
-A well-told story of the American North’s greatest conman and huckster.
-Jefferson Randolph “Soapy” Smith ‘mined the miners' through swindles and fraud until meeting a notorious end on the streets of Skagway.
+Soapy Smith: Skagway's Scourge of the Klondike (2005) By Stan Sauerwein.
+A story of the American North's greatest conman and huckster.
+Soapy Smith 'mined the miners' through swindles and fraud until he was killed in a gunfight in the streets of Skagway.

 Women of the Klondike (1996) By Frances Backhouse.
-Women played a critical and, until recently, under-reported role during the Gold Rush, and this is one of the few books that brings to light the stories of these diverse women.
-Backhouse delves into the lives of women -- entrepreneurs, nuns, doctors, nurses, journalists, and dancehall entertainers among them -- who were caught up in the gold rush and lived amazing lives.
+The book highlights the roles of women, who played a critical role during the Gold Rush.
+Backhouse delves into the lives of women -- entrepreneurs, nuns, doctors, nurses, journalists, and dancehall entertainers among them.

 Gold at Fortymile Creek (1995) By Michael Gates follows the accounts of the first gold-seekers in Alaska and the Yukon from their arrival in 1873 until the stampede to the Klondike in 1896.
-Gates captures the essence of this essential proto-history of the Yukon-Alaska gold rush, about which very little has been written.
+Gates captures the essence of this aspect of history, about which little has been written.